Wednesday, June 26, 2019

 And so on, and so forth.

 It's also one of the defining features of the character of Karela, the Red Hawk.
 For those who haven't come across these books, The Red Hawk is the most feared bandit leader in all of Turan.
 There's a huge purse of gold on her head, and her men are brutal, savage, and they follow her like a pack of dogs.
 Also, since this is a Conan story, she is of course a beautiful red-headed woman in literal boob plate (held in place by fine chains constantly strained to their limits by the fullness of her chest, Jordan points out several times).
 That's par for the course in the Hyborean setting.
-However, as soon as Karela is manhandled by Conan (grabbed and kissed against her will as she tries to stab him which then, somehow, turns into passionate sex in a gorge) she instantly becomes two different characters.
+However, as soon as Karela is manhandled by Conan (grabbed and kissed against her will as she tries to stab him, which then somehow turns into passionate sex in a gorge) she instantly becomes two different characters.
 One is the hard-edged, in-control, Powerful Woman... and the other is a moony-eyed wench who just wants to let go of who she is, and submit herself entirely to this Powerful Man.

 This is not a momentary crisis of character; this is Karela's constant state over multiple books.
 The same state of attempting to be sexless and aggressive (while often still being beautiful to observers), versus being completely submissive to the will of a strong man that so many of Jordan's female characters struggle with.